SpenserKao/REST-API-APP-SparkJava/README.md

    * _SparkJava v2.7.2_ - an open-source web application framework that is embedded with web server _Jetty_, and
    * _Apache Veolcity_ - a SparkJava-supported template engine to handle message's presentation to fulfill model-view-controller (MVC) design pattern.</br>

-Meanwhile, auto software building tool _Gradle v4.10.2_ has been utilised.
-File _build.gradle_ is for configuring _Gradle_.
+Meanwhile, auto software building tool _Gradle v4.10.2_ has been utilised with _build.gradle_ the default configuration file.

 ## Execution and testing locally
 Once extracted onto a working directory, change into that directory, then execute following command:</br>